Improving the Trade App

 No confirmation or physical presence check

-We introduced a secure connection flow that ensures proximity-based validation by requiring a Basis Button press.
+I introduced a secure connection flow that ensures proximity-based validation by requiring a Basis Button press.
 This design ensures users are physically near the device, providing both security and intentionality.
 While working closely with devs to align access control with permissions logic and technical feasibility.

 Key Changes